Skip to content

 • adjusting the WPAD settings or Global Policy to NOT configure proxy settings for machines where proxy app is installed (architecturally correct way so to say).

-• making a new policy in the proxy application with disabled authentication and putting the proxy machines into it (quick and dirty way).
+• making a new policy in the proxy application with disabled authentication and putting the proxy machines into it (quick way)

 No Filter Policy